mdyeates/prework-study-guide/README.md

 ## Description

-This Study Guide was created to help me learn foundations while working through the prework module.
+This Study Guide was created to help students learn foundations while working through the prework module.
 It contains notes on HTML, CSS, Git and JavaScript.

 ## Installation